-If a student registers and then completely withdraws from all classes, their eligibility for aid will be recalculated based on the number of days they attended class.
+If a student registers and then completely withdraws from all classes, their eligibility for aid will be recalculated based on the number of days he/she attended class.
 If a student totally withdraws from all classes prior to the first class day, all financial aid will be canceled and no funds will be disbursed.
 If a student withdraws on or after the first class day, the student may have to repay a portion of any cash financial aid received.
-See Return of Title IV Funds (Continued from page 17)

-on page 20.
+See Return of Title IV Funds (Continued from page 17) on page 20.
 Withdrawal from classes may affect a student's eligibility for future aid.
-Students should consult the
+Students should consult the Satisfactory Academic Progress Policy, or the Office of Financial Aid to determine if dropping classes will affect their eligibility for future aid.